murk108/scriptorio/README.md

 - **Click** on entities to open the marker renamer GUI.
 - **Shift + Click** to connect entities with wire.
 - **Shift + Right Click** to deselect the current entity.

 ---

+**Up next**:

+Up next, I'm going to show some examples on how to use my custom API, and what it can do, and how it builds up to actual in game use.

+---